gdex19/LeapsAndBounds/README.md

-# LeapsAndBounds

-This is my game for leaps and bounds.
-It is an infinite running game with two characters, Jack and Jill.
-Jack jumps higher and Jill runs faster.
-During gameplay, fish and diamonds give you points.
-Meteors and rockets will take away both lives and points.
-Also, collecting 20 fish will give you one extra life.
-Rocks kill you instantly.
-As the game continues, it speeds up, making it more challenging.
+# Leaps and Bounds: The Marathon
+This game is an infinite running game based on the idea of leaps and bounds

+About:
+Choose Jack or Jill, and shrink, jump, and run around until you lose all your lives or hit a rock!
+Watch out for rockets and meteors, and collect those fish and diamonds!

+Preview:

 Have Fun and Good Luck!